top of page

 Y-E-S.

-When midnight arrived, so did the storm.
+When midnight arrived, so had the storm.

 Rain began to lash hard against his windshield as he drove to the cemetery, the road ahead barely visible through the torrential downpour.
 He parked near the gate and trudged through the mud, clutching a flashlight and the small box of trinkets he’d brought—Emma’s favorite necklace, an old love letter, and a wilted rose.